 objects.
-You'll adjust the
+You'll adjust the object spacing in a later

 Corner radius fields are only available in the Transform panel if the shape is a rectangle (with four 90° corner angles).

 15. Using the Selection tool, press Option/Alt, then click the second shape and drag right.